 Check around on local job listings and I’m sure you’ll find more than a dozen retailers looking to hire seasonal associates.

-Tis the season for traveling…and dinners… and parties, which means it’s also the season for earning as an Uber driver.
+Tis the season for traveling…and dinners… and parties, which means it’s also the season for driving on your own time as an Uber driver-partner.

-To become an Uber Driver, you need a four door car year 2006 or newer that can seat four passengers (not including yourself) and a smartphone.
-You also need a valid driver’s license, be able to pass a background check, be at least 21 years old, and your car must pass an inspection.
+To become an Uber Partner, you will need to meet Uber’s requirements.
+Some of those requirements are included here.
+You need a four door car that can seat four passengers (not including yourself) and a smartphone.
+You also need a valid driver’s license, be able to complete a background check, be at least 21 years old, and your car must pass an inspection.

-If you meet all eligibility requirements, you can choose when you want to drive by using the Uber app installed on your smartphone.
+If you meet all eligibility requirements and are cleared to drive, you can choose when you want to drive by using the Uber app installed on your smartphone.

-The fact that you’re able to set your own schedule is one of the most appealing aspects of becoming an Uber driver.
-Plus, many drivers report earning about $20/hr if they stick to it during peak times.
-That’s a good amount of extra money!
+The fact that you’re able to set your own schedule is one of the most appealing aspects of becoming an Uber driver-partner.

 Rent Your Car